yeazin/Movement-Pass-Clone/README.md

 ### Issues & Questions
 This project is scaleble.Anyone can contribute here.Anyone can use it as it is Under __MIT License__ .<br>
-If anyone wants to contribute to the project then first make an [Issues](https://github.com/yeazin/Multi-Authors-advanced-Django-Blog/issues) here.<br>
+If anyone wants to contribute to the project then first make an [Issues](https://github.com/yeazin/Movement-Pass-Clone/issues) here.<br>
 For further information anyone can knock me at __Email__ & __Facebook__ which is given in the [Owner Info](#repository-owner-info). <br>
 Thanks !!!<br>
+### Disclaimer
+This project is made only for educational perpose.
+Anyone can use it but the risk has to be taken by the user. for any inquery please contact me.

 ### Repository Owner Info

 __Md.
 Nazrul Islam Yeasin__ <br>